 Fundrise, a leading real estate crowdfunding platform, was founded in Washington DC in 2012.
-Today, they have over 150,000 users with over $1 billion in assets.
+Today, they have over 400,000 investors with over $3.3 billion in assets.

 Fundrise is now a leading domestic institutional real estate investor competing against the best in the business.